 A lesser-known hike in the Canadian Rockies will take you to two alpine lakes and summit views.
 Rockbound Lake Hike is a great day trip in Banff National Park.

 If you’ve ever driven to Lake Louise, you noticed the long ridge of Castle Mountain on the right side.
 Who would have thought there is a big lake hiding behind it?

 It’s a 17 km round trip with moderate elevation which makes it for an amazing day trip to the mountains.
 You will earn those mountain views and even can enjoy a dip in the lake if you’re brave.

-- Mount St. Piran Hike in Lake Louise
+- Mount St. Piran – to see the famous Lake Louise from above

 Where is Rockbound Lake